Azure/azure-documentdb-changefeedprocessor-dotnet/README.md

 The following v1 API from v1 is is present in v2 for backward compatibility but is marked obsolete.
 It is recommended to use new API.

 - Microsoft.Azure.Documents.ChangeFeedProcessor.ChangeFeedEventHost.<br/> Use Microsoft.Azure.Documents.ChangeFeedProcessor.ChangeFeedProcessorBuilder.
+- Microsoft.Azure.Documents.ChangeFeedProcessor.ChangeFeedHostOptions.<br/> Use Microsoft.Azure.Documents.ChangeFeedProcessor.ChangeFeedProcessorOptions.
+Note that ChangeFeedProcessorBuilder does not take ChangeFeedOptions, use ChangeFeedProcessorOptions to provide ChangeFeedOptions-related parameters.
 - Microsoft.Azure.Documents.ChangeFeedProcessor.ChangeFeedObserverContext.<br/> Use Microsoft.Azure.Documents.ChangeFeedProcessor.FeedProcessing.IChangeFeedObserverContext that has ProcessChangesAsync taking new CancellationToken parameter.
 - Microsoft.Azure.Documents.ChangeFeedProcessor.ChangeFeedObserverCloseReason.<br/> Use Microsoft.Azure.Documents.ChangeFeedProcessor.FeedProcessing.ChangeFeedObserverCloseReason.
 - Microsoft.Azure.Documents.ChangeFeedProcessor.IChangeFeedObserver.<br/> Use Microsoft.Azure.Documents.ChangeFeedProcessor.FeedProcessing.IChangeFeedObserver.